reakain/Popup-Adventure/README.md

 ## ToDo:
  - Write the actual story, I guess lolol.
 Might write it in yarn and then port it to our json.
- - Figure out how to make the popup box titles have the title text properly
- - Maybe remove the close button use and just use the top right x instead
+ - Maybe remove the close button use and just use the top right x instead --> This doesn't work right, if there's no close button, I can't press the x, but if there is, the x counts as another close button.
+Also I can't get it to let me hide the close button >.>
  - Some sort of visual story builder tool or conversion system from twine